|Home||Czernowitz 2010||Galati 2010-A||Galati 2010-B||Poland 2014||My Childhood Heroes||About Erna Rubin in Hebrew|

 From my mother we knew that the last address of Leon's in Czernowitz was on Isopescul (now Kordubi) Street but we haven't the exact No, so this issue should be also further investigated.

 My mother lived on Maria Theresiengasse 6 (now Tcheliuskintsiv) and we set out to find it.
 Basically, Austro-Hungarian Czernowitz was build around Ringplatz (now Tsentralna Ploshcha) the city's central piazza.
 From here spun out a few streets among them Herrengasse (now Kobilianskoy) that lead to Maria Theresiengasse.

 With the help of Leonid we followed this path and shortly arrived at my mother's street.

-The Stars of David located on one of the domes of The University of Chernivtsi are a real enigma.
+The Stars of David located on one of the domes of The University of Czernowitz (built in the 1870s) are a real enigma.
 Some say that this is out of respect that the university’s architect felt toward the local rabbi.
-But this is doubtful since the university as an Orthodox Christian institution was probably not willing to endorse a Jewish symbol.
+But this is doubtful since the university, as an Orthodox Christian institution, was probably not willing to endorse a Jewish symbol.

-We stayd in Chernivtsi for two days since our trip to Chernivtsi was a part of our voyage to Romania and our schedule was strict.
-We felt that two days for Chernivtsi itself was less than desirable and we surely would come back in the future not only to go further with our mentioned above investigations in Chernivtsi but also to visit some ghetto towns that my mother and her family were deported to in Transnistria, not far from Chernivtsi, where many perished - Shargorod and Mogilev.
+We stayed in Czernowitz for two days since our trip to Czernowitz was a part of our voyage to Romania and our schedule was strict.
+We felt that two days dedicated for Czernowitz was less than desirable and we surely would come back in the future not only to go further with our mentioned above investigations but also to visit some ghetto towns that my mother and her family were deported to in Transnistria, not far from Czernowitz, where many perished - Shargorod and Mogilev.

-To sum it up: old Chernivtsi is a real jewel of beauty of Austro-Hungarian architecture and is worth visiting without any particular reason.
+To sum it up: old Czernowitz is a real jewel of beauty of Austro-Hungarian architecture and is worth visiting without any particular reason.